-There's more than one way to feed a baby, and these celebrity moms prove it.
+Because there's more than one way to feed a baby.

 Mowry planned to breastfeed her oldest son, Cree, for longer than she did, but her body had other plans.